GiuseNguyenJohn/babywebshell/README.md

 - command autocompletion
 - running shell commands
 - colored prompt and status information
+- specify directory to mirror website to
+- option to open URL in default browser

 Commands available:
 - `robots` - Sends a request for robots.txt, and returns a dictionary with organized information if it exists.